Kotti/Kotti/docs/first_steps/tut-2.rst

 restarts.

 .. code-block:: ini

   pyramid.reload_templates = true
   pyramid.debug_templates = true

-In the next tutorial, we will learn how to enable our users to actually vote for one of the ``Poll`` options.
+In the :ref:`next tutorial <tut-3>`, we will learn how to enable our users to actually vote for one of the ``Poll`` options.

 .. _SQLAlchemy: http://www.sqlalchemy.org/